 SOME INFORMATION ABOUT YOUR NEW BUDGET SEASON BEGINNING THIS MONTH

 Most of you will note that your budget amount has risen for this season.
 There could be several reasons for this- the most obvious being the cost of fuel oil.
-Also, you may have carried a credit balance into the 2017-18 budget season from the previous winter (2 winters ago) which reduced your budget payments for last season.
+Also, you may have carried a credit balance into the 2018-19 budget season from the previous winter (2 winters ago) which reduced your budget payments for last season.
 But be assured that your usage has been checked and compared with prior usage and the figures seem accurate.
-We do try and be as accurate as possible- the idea being that what you use during the season equals what you’ve paid in come June 2019.
+We do try and be as accurate as possible – the idea being that what you use during the season equals what you’ve paid in come June 2020.

-Should you still have questions, or if you feel your monthly amount need adjustment, please call us and we’ll gladly go over your account with you.
+Should you still have questions, or if you feel your monthly amount needs adjustment, please call us and we’ll gladly go over your account with you.

 “Keep it Local”